Deyspring/Hydra_transcripts/README.md

   - 90% done'

 3a. clip off geneID portion so it can be looped
+    this section is proving to be harder than it seemed to make a unit test for.
+I'm stuck for now.

 4. GeneID_json link
    - ok, this could go one of two ways.